Whayne M. Hougland Jr.: Biography

 Hougland graduated with a Bachelor of Arts from the University of Kentucky in 1986, and a Master of Divinity from the University of the South in 1998 and a Doctor of Ministry in Preaching in 2015.
 He was ordained to the diaconate on June 13, 1998, and to the priesthood on December 19, 1998.
-He served as rector of St Luke’s Church in Salisbury, North Carolina.
+He served as rector of St. Luke's Church in Salisbury, North Carolina.
 He was consecrated as a bishop on September 28, 2013.

-Hougland resigned his roles as bishop effective July 1, 2021 after he admitted to, and was suspended for, an incident of extramarital indiscretion.
+Hougland resigned his roles as bishop effective July 1, 2021 after he admitted to, and was suspended for, an extramarital affair.
 He was reinstated to the House of Bishops in March 2022.

 Suspension and resignation

 Sometime in 2020, the husband of a woman with whom Bishop Hougland had an affair called the Presiding Bishop's office to report the same.
 When contacted by the Presiding Bishop's office, Hougland admitted to misconduct and asked for help.
 The diocese was notified of Hougland's misconduct in June 2020.
 Hougland was subsequently suspended for a minimum of one year after admitting to "serious mistakes" and participating in an extramarital affair.
 In a letter to the clergy and people of both of the dioceses that he leads, Hougland admitted to having not honored his "ordination vows or my wedding vows."
 He also apologized for a "gross lapse of moral judgement and for "weakening" the moral authority of Episcopal clergy.

-Hougland's incident of an inappropriate sexual nature with a consenting married female and the church's response to it were openly criticized by clergy and laity from within the diocese after his suspension lead to a lack of pastoral leadership in both of the dioceses he shepherded during the COVID-19 pandemic.
+Hougland's relationship of an inappropriate sexual nature and the church's response to it were openly criticized by clergy and laity from within the diocese after his suspension lead to a lack of pastoral leadership in both of the dioceses he shepherded during the COVID-19 pandemic.

-After Hougland admitted to committing a sexual indiscretion, he was placed on a one year paid leave.
+After Hougland admitted to having a sexual relationship with a woman who was not a member of the Episcopal Church, he was placed on a one-year paid leave.
 He reached a separation agreement with both dioceses that he had previously served and resigned both his posts effective July 1, 2021.